Vikash15081999/Kirana-Billing-Product-using-scikit-learn/README.md

 <b>"JORC_classifier.joblib.pkl" is model file here.</b>

-<b>Read the Process Explanation.docx which contains the detailed process of this project along with images.</b>
+<b>Read the Process Explanation.docx(will be added soon) which contains the detailed process of this project along with images.</b>